Docker Containerization Guidelines#

 Linter and Formatter

-bash docker/script/setup_vscode_ext.sh # (not needed every time)
+bash docker/scripts/setup_vscode_ext.sh # (not needed every time)

 βΆοΈ Run post_create_commands.sh#